zsizsik/angular-modules/projects/ui-persistence/README.md

 ```
 <ui-persist [what]="aProp" [key]="'someUniqueKey'" (onLoad)="aProp = $event"></ui-persist>
 ```
+The position of the element does no matter.
+I put it on the end of the tamplate usually.

 The value of someUniqueKey should could me made up of the schema:
 ```